 Pears and apples are also high in water content.
 Eat them with the peels for extra fiber, which will keep you full longer.
-Bonci recommends whole fruits rather than fruit juice.
-Not only do you get more fiber, you have to chew the fruits.
-This takes longer and requires some exertion.
-You actually burn a few calories chewing, as opposed to gulping down a smoothie.
+Go for whole fruits rather than fruit juice.
+You'll get more fiber, and you have to chew the fruits.
+This takes longer and you'll burn a few calories chewing, as opposed to gulping down a smoothie.

-The value of water content becomes clear when you look at two cups of grapes vs. ¼ cup of raisins.
-Either choice has a little more than 100 calories, but the larger portion of grapes is likely to feel more satisfying.
-Still, Bonci says, dried fruit has an interesting texture.
-When used sparingly, a few raisins or dried cranberries can make a salad more appealing.
+Compare two cups of grapes to 1/4 cup of raisins.
+Either choice has a little more than 100 calories, but you'll probably be more satisfied with the grapes.
+Dried fruit has its place.
+When used sparingly, a few raisins or dried cranberries can liven up a salad.

 Like other fruits, berries are high in water and fiber, which can keep you full longer.
-But they have another benefit -- they're very sweet.
-This means berries can satisfy your sweet tooth for a fraction of the calories you would take in gobbling cookies or brownies.
-Blueberries stand out because they're easy to find and loaded with antioxidants.
+They're also very sweet, satisfying your sweet tooth for a fraction of the calories you would get from cookies or brownies.
+Blueberries are a good example because most stores carry them and they're loaded with antioxidants.

 Raw vegetables make an outstanding snack.
 They satisfy the desire to crunch, they're full of water to help you feel full, and they're low in calories.
 Half a cup of diced celery has just eight calories.
-Bonci suggests coating celery with a little peanut butter or dunking carrots in salsa.
-When you're in the mood for chips and dip, try replacing the chips with raw veggies.
+Coat celery with a little peanut butter or dunking carrots in salsa.
+When you're in the mood for chips and dip, replace the chips with raw veggies.

-Studies suggest eating protein in the morning will keep your hunger at bay longer than eating a bagel or other carbs.
-One egg has only 75 calories but packs 7 grams of high-quality protein, along with other vital nutrients.
-Bonci adds that your body will burn more calories digesting eggs than a carb-heavy breakfast.
+One egg has only 75 calories and 7 grams of protein, along with other vital nutrients.
+Remember, your body will burn more calories digesting eggs than a carb-heavy breakfast.
 If you have high cholesterol, one egg is almost all the cholesterol you should have in a day.
 Choose egg whites, which are cholesterol free.